learn-co-curriculum/cs-traversing-trees-readme/README.md

 ## Depth-first search

 There are several ways you might reasonably traverse a tree, each with different applications.
-We'll start with "depth-first search", or DFS.
+We'll start with "depth-first search," or DFS.
 DFS starts at the root of the tree and selects the first child.
 If the child has children, it selects the first child again.
 When it gets to a node with no children, it backtracks, moving up the tree to the parent node, where it selects the next child if there is one; otherwise it backtracks again.
 When it has explored the last child of the root, it's done.

 There are two common ways to implement DFS, recursively and iteratively.
 The recursive implementation is simple and elegant: